 - Protect water quality

-- Preserve surrounding environment
+- Preserve surrounding environment & conserve natural resources

 - Enhance community initiatives

-Some of the projects that have benefitted from LMF funding include the many benches found around the lake, the development of the Lake Morey trails, the community beach house and other town initiatives, the preservation of surrounding forests, and the control of aquatic invasive species.
+Some of the projects that have benefited from LMF funding include the many benches found around the lake, the development of the Lake Morey trails, the community beach house and other town initiatives, the preservation of surrounding forests, and the control of aquatic invasive species.

 Please go to the Lake Morey Foundation’s website (www.lakemoreyfoundation.org) to learn more about grant opportunities that support this mission and encourage the preservation of Lake Morey for the enjoyment of all who visit the lake and its surroundings.
 Contributions (which are tax deductible) may be mailed to The Lake Morey Foundation, P.O.
 Box 234, Fairlee, VT 05045.